LuciaWyn/FrogsApp/README.md

 # FrogsApp
 An app with information about frogs!
+Works on ios and android.
+A react native app.

 # To Run